-A Facebook Friend (who is also a blog reader, hi!!) recently posted the meme above on her timeline.
+A Facebook Friend (who is also a blog reader, hi!!) recently posted this meme on her timeline:

 As a result of spanking or in spite of it?

-In a recent ad for a radio segment on Alzheimer’s disease, the announcer declared: “Alzheimer’s: first it robs you of your memories, then of your physical abilities, and eventually of your dignity…” Your dignity, really?
-Doesn’t our dignity come from being human or does frailty rob us of that too?
+In a recent ad for a radio segment on Alzheimer’s disease, the announcer declared: “Alzheimer’s: first it robs you of your memories, then of your physical abilities, and eventually of your dignity…” Does it really?
 Is the indignity of the aged and the ill such an accepted fact that we no longer pretend to respect them?
 Our psychological condition known as ‘respect for other’ is an exclusive club where the “other” worth respecting is young, healthy and suitably well-off.
 The poor and the downtrodden need not apply: we’re so full of “respect”, we no longer have room for compassion.

 So stop with the memes already and go hug your kids.
 Your parents’ smacks are not genetic, you don’t have to pass them down a generation.
 Let’s see if love can build a better world than spanks have.